 We follow a two-year rolling programme in DT that you can see here in full (PDF document).

 In Foundation Stage and Key Stage One all children have daily phonics lessons in class.
 We follow the guidance set out in the Letters and Sounds scheme.
+This year, our EYFS children have also been undertaking phonics through Pearson's Bug Club and this will be rolled out to KS1 in September.

 Children are taught the different GPCs (grapheme- phoneme correspondence) and learn to blend, segment and apply these sounds to their independent work.